All Episodes

 But what is the list of magnificent things Mitt Romney has actually done, please?

-Well, okay, he was a successful governor for one, right?
+Well, okay, he was a successful governor, for one, right?

 Really?

-Yeah, he was a successful governor who was a popular governor when he was there.
+He was a popular governor when he was there.

 You can't dismiss that accomplishment.

-I I do not.
+I do not.

-I give him the Olympics, absolutely.
+I give him the Olympics.

 You can't dismiss his business experience.